 In the lesson, we use characters from our online SEL game, Adventures Aboard the SS GRIN to illustrate the following feelings: angry, anxious, bored, confused, happy, impatient, sad, scared, and surprised.

-Your students will look at the pictures and pick a word from the key to describe how the characters are feeling.
+Your students will look at the pictures and pick an emotion word from the list to describe how the characters are feeling.
 Then, they will write (or type) in several characteristics about the image that explain why the characters are feeling that way.

 Directions for Emotion Faces Lesson